humdrum-tools/humdrum-documentation/guide/ch22/index.md

 > \| humsed \'s/.\*r.\*/-viola/; /s/\^\[\^-=\].\*\$/+viola/\' \> viola

-Now imagine that we repeat this process for every instrument in Beethoven\'s Symphony No. 1.
+Now imagine that we repeat this process for every instrument in Beethoven's Symphony No. 1.
 In each case, we substitute the name of the instrument (preceded by a plus-sign or minus-sign) for the various note or rest tokens.